ash-bell/Consensus_Gene_Caller/README.md

 # Consensus Gene Caller
-This program attempts to follow the SEA-PHAGES bioinformatic protocol to automate its phage gene annotation.
+This program attempts to follow the [SEA-PHAGES](https://seaphages.org/) bioinformatic protocol to automate its phage gene annotation.
 The goal of this program is to reduce the amount of time needed to accurately annotate phage genomes through a customised automation script.
 The end result produces a spreadsheet with statistics of each gene call to provide information to include or exclude a gene in a final genome annotation.
-More information about the SEA-PHAGES annotation protocol can be seen [here](https://seaphagesbioinformatics.helpdocsonline.com/home) or reading the PDF included.
+More information about the SEA-PHAGES annotation protocol can be seen [here](https://seaphagesbioinformatics.helpdocsonline.com/home).
 The algorthim as also designed to be modular, allowing for the additional gene-calling prgrams to be easily included or additional statistical tests.

 ## Installation
 The goal is to make installation of this algorithim as painless as possible, therefore coda installations are preferred.
 To install conda follow this [link](https://docs.conda.io/projects/conda/en/latest/user-guide/install/)